 By Albert Moraska, Clint Chandler, Amanda Edmiston-Schaetzel, Gaye Franklin, Elain L. Calenda, Brian Enebo

 Largely owing to the widespread use of computers for both recreation and work, carpal tunnel syndrome is a substantial issue in public health that entails a substantial amount of pain and expense for patients.
 The purpose of this study was to assess the effectiveness of two different types of massage therapy in the treatment of carpal tunnel syndrome.
 Subjects were randomly assigned to receive a twice-weekly general or carpal tunnel syndrome-targeted massage twice per week for six weeks.
-Both types resulted in improvement in measures related to carpal tunnel system, and patients who received the target massages demonstrated a substantial improvement in grip strength.
-The study concluded that more research is necessary to assess the effectiveness for compression neuropathies.
+Both types of massages resulted in improvement in measures related to carpal tunnel system, and patients who received the target massage demonstrated a substantial improvement in grip strength.
+The study concluded that more research is necessary to assess the effectiveness of massage therapies for compression neuropathies.

 Massage Therapy, Chronic Pain, and Recovery from Surgery

 Chronic illness can be highly burdensome for family caregivers.
 This University of Wyoming-Laramie study examined the possibility that teaching caregivers to give therapeutic massages could assuage their feelings of vulnerability and helplessness.
 The study found that family caregivers could “learn and provide gentle massage to their chronically ill loved ones” and “realize benefits from providing the massage.”
 Caregiver comfort and stability is highly important as more and more chronically- ill individuals come to rely on home care from family members, and therapeutic massage is a way in which such care givers can feel more useful and helpful to their chronically-ill family members.